userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Teleop_ Usage_Tutorial.md

       ./sample_config.yaml
       ```

-2. Enter the initial sequence number for the recorded action, for example: 0.
+2. Enter the initial sequence number for the recorded action, for example: `0`.

       ![img](assets/R1-T_data_collection.png)

-3. Press <span style="color:red;">**Enter**</span> to start recording.
-Press Enter again to stop recording once completed <span style="color:red;">(Do not use `Ctrl + C` to stop)</span>.
+3. Press **Enter** to start recording.
+Press **Enter** again to stop recording once completed <span style="color:red;">(Do not use `Ctrl + C` to stop)</span>.
 After the recording ends, you can check the recorded actions in the output path.
 Please wait for the program to calculate the **three camera frequencies** from the recently recorded data packet.

 ![img](assets/R1-T_frame_inquiry.png)